OlivarezK/ErrorHandlingSolidity/README.md

-# Error Hansling in Solidity
+# Error Handling in Solidity

 This Solidity program is a simple simulation of transactions such as depositing, withdrawing, and transfering funds to a wallet.
 It's purpose is to integrate error handling methods namely assert, require, and revert.